 My dilemma was really excited.
 We hadn’t been to a conference in a while.
-Usually I try to keep my nutritional dilemma quiet and out of sight.
+Usually, I try to keep my nutritional dilemma quiet and out of sight.
 But, last week as I was heading to a meeting of the New York State Public Health Association I figured nothing would be too controversial, so I relaxed my grip on it a bit as we headed out.
-It was an unusually warm morning and as I let down the car windows, my dilemma, riding shotgun, stuck its head out into the fresh air, giddily taking in all the sights and smells like a golden retriever.
+It was an unusually warm morning and as I rolled down the car windows, my dilemma, riding shotgun, stuck its head out into the fresh air, giddily taking in all the sights and smells like a golden retriever.

 We arrived at the hotel, easily found a parking space and the right room, and settled in.
 I applauded the availability of Tazo Tea and forgave the choice of bad white bagels.
-I knew there was some consciousness on the part of the Association to be mindful of the food so I appreciated that there was an alternative to the usual sugary breakfast pastries.
+I knew there was some consciousness on the part of the Association to be mindful of the food so I appreciated that there was an alternative to the usual sugar-laden breakfast pastries.

 The title of the conference was “Transforming Communities through Public Health Practice”.
 The keynote speaker was Michelle Davis, Deputy Regional Health Administrator for the US Department of Health and Human Services.

 As I sat through the morning, I checked the program to remind myself of the focus of the day and why I had chosen to apply my limited continuing education benefits here.
 Though I mainly do my nutrition and health thing privately within the confines of my small offices, working with one member of the public at a time, I also try to promote health messages to a larger audience as well.
 I practice what I term stealth health–introducing information or programs that enhance well-being in both supportive and unsuspecting ways.
 Here was an opportunity to listen and learn from others who are out there doing community transformation.
 This is what motivated my choice–to be with my peeps–like-minded people doing great things in this arena.